Performance Requirements

 Patient / Client Expected Outcome

-Patients/clients can expect that RTs put the patient/client interest first and any actual, potential, or perceived conflicts of interest are avoided, and if required are addressed.
+Patients/clients can expect that RTs put the patient/client interest first and any actual, potential, or perceived conflicts of interest are avoided, and if they cannot be avoided, and disclosed are addressed.

 RELATED RESOURCES